emailverifyapicom/jQuery-plugin/README.md

 jQuery Plugin is a generic jQuery library has been constructed to use RESTful email verification services hosted at [api.emailverifyapi.com][2].

+# On-line Demonstration
+See the [on-line demo][3].

 ## Pre-requisites
 A license for domain authentication is required.
 [Click here to request a license][1]

 ## Installation
-The minified version of javascript is available at:
+The minified version of JavaScript is available at:

 ```
 //az631289.vo.msecnd.net/cdn/jquery.emailverifyapi.plugin_a.1.0.0.min.js